spcrepeau/Docker-Stack/container_management/README.md

 ### Notes

+* Rootless: Uses "user: UID:GID".
+* Reverse Proxy: Setup reverse proxy for this app.
+* Notifications: Setup gotify.
+To setup SMTP app password <https://support.google.com/mail/answer/185833?hl=en> and use in in wud <https://getwud.github.io/wud/#/configuration/triggers/smtp/>.
+* Authentication: To setup OAuth with authentik: <https://integrations.goauthentik.io/monitoring/whats-up-docker/>.
+Requires reverse proxy setup for this app, as redirect will fail with local URL and port.
 * WUD_AUTH_BASIC_MY_HASH: Each \$ character must be replaced with $$.
 * WUD_AUTH_BASIC_MY_HASH__FILE: Leave the \$ as a single character.
-* Requires "user: UID:GID" field and does not support PUID and PGID environment variables.
-* To setup OAuth with authentik: <https://integrations.goauthentik.io/monitoring/whats-up-docker/>.
-Requires reverse proxy setup for this app, as redirect will fail with local URL and port.
-* To setup SMTP app password <https://support.google.com/mail/answer/185833?hl=en>.